nbieber/FEWD/Week_02_Styling/Assignment/README.md

 ###Evaluation / Submission

-Create a new repository on GitHub called "homework-landingpage" and push your code to it when you are ready to submit.
+Create a new repository on GitHub called "fewd-relaxr" and push your code to it when you are ready to submit.